 - Lee Ann Carnell, STEAM Teacher at Metro Nashville Public Schools, TN & UBTECH Early Innovator

-Dinosaur Robot introduces a greater challenge for students as they program multiple servos to make their robot walk.
-In Unit 3 of the UKIT Beginner curriculum, students use their dinosaur project to understand how robots can help evaluate conditions too dangerous for humans and support search-and-rescue efforts.
+The Dinosaur robot introduces a greater challenge for students as they program multiple servos to make their robot walk.
+Students use their dinosaur project to understand how robots can help evaluate conditions too dangerous for humans and support search-and-rescue efforts.